- Technical Analysis

 • Ignore volume surges that appear when Stochastics readings exceed 20% and are below 80%.
 Market reactions might be short-lived under these circumstances.

-Copyright 2004 - 2010 Highlight Investments Group.
-All rights reserved.
+Copyright 2004 - 2025 All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Start using our Professional Charts